How to Recover Mailbox from Failed Exchange 2016 Server

 After performing the last command that is the above command, you have to recover mailbox from failed Exchange 2016 server successfully.
 Now, the next step is to place this database in the right place for which you need to mount the certificate in Exchange Server again.

 Even after mounting the Exchange Database, you are unable to view or open your mailboxes items, the reason can be the corruption issues in the database.
-Now to solve this issue first, you need to repair or restore EDB file of Exchange Database.
-Use the solution to recover corrupt .edb file data.
+Now to solve this issue first, you need to repair or restore EDB file of the Exchange Database.
+You can use the Exchange Server Recovery Software provided by SysTools to recover corrupt .edb file data.

 Interesting Features of Exchange Recovery Software